Baked Brie

 baked brie with crackers, apples, and grapes on wood board

-Whenever I’m hosting and need a “wow-factor” appetizer that’s easy to pull off—especially during the busy holiday season—baked brie is my top pick.
-Effort-wise, it’s just a step up from putting out a wedge of brie, and the warm, gooey goodness is a guaranteed crowd-pleaser.
+Whenever I’m hosting and need a “wow-factor” appetizer that’s easy to pull off, especially during the busy holiday season, baked brie is my top pick.
+Effort-wise, it’s just a step up from putting out a wedge of brie—and the warm, cheesy goodness is a guaranteed crowd-pleaser!
 The best part?
 It takes just 10 minutes to prep, and you can slide it into the oven right as your guests arrive.
-My version calls for a large round of brie—both 12-oz and 16-oz sizes work nicely—generously topped with fig jam, which you can find in the gourmet cheese section of most supermarkets.
-To complete the dish, I add a sprinkle of pecans and fresh rosemary.

 A handy tip: scoring the top of the Brie rind makes the appetizer more inviting to dive into and prevents anyone from getting large chunks of rind in their portion.
 While the rind is completely edible, many folks prefer to leave it behind, and scoring makes it simple to do so.
-This baked brie is an effortless yet equally delicious alternative to my classic brie wrapped in puff pastry.
+This baked brie is an easy alternative to my classic brie wrapped in puff pastry.

 “The rosemary and pecans absolutely made this recipe.
 I have made many a baked brie, this was to die for.”